Joining Year 7

 Welcome to our information to support you in joining Shoeburyness High School in Year 7.

-Our Journey to Shoeburyness High School identifies key dates for prospective pupils and our new 2021 intake.
+Our Journey to Shoeburyness High School identifies key dates for prospective pupils and our new 2021 and 2022 intake.

 To support your child’s transition to Shoeburyness High School, we have uploaded presentations at the bottom of this page to accompany these resources, with information about our school, curriculum, assessment and future success at Shoeburyness High School.
 If viewing on a mobile device, you will need to open the presentations with the PowerPoint App to enable you to hear the commentary.

 Thursday 2nd September Remote Learning: Maths and English

 Please find links to Maths and English tasks for Thursday 2nd September:

 Please work through these at your own pace and select tasks that you feel are most beneficial to you.
 You can check your answers at the end of each document.

 Lessons are 100 minutes at Shoeburyness High School, so we suggest attempting this amount for both Maths and English.